tfreinberger/Nx6RtkHelper/README.md

 ```

 # RTK Client
 Get your Sourcetable by searching with address and port.
-(Address can be IP or Domain) Domain without (http/s://) e.g. Address: euref-ip.net & Port: 2101
+(Address can be IP or Domain)
+Use Domain without (http/s://) e.g. Address: euref-ip.net & Port: 2101

 Requires Permission:
 ``` <uses-permission android:name="android.permission.INTERNET"/> ```